vikaslamba99/vikaslamba.github.io/_posts/2024-04-29-Kalman-Filter.md

 ![Kalman Filter](/assets/kalman.png "Kalman Filter")

 The resulting plot above shows that the Kalman filter performs similarly to a 1-month moving average but is more sensitive to changes in the behavior of the time series.

+The Kalman filter is particularly useful for rolling estimates of data values or model parameters that change over time.
+This is because it adapts its estimates at every time step based on new observations and tends to weigh recent observations more heavily.
+Unlike conventional moving averages, the Kalman filter does not require us to specify the length of a window used for the estimate.
+Rather, we start out with our estimate of the mean and covariance of the hidden state and let the Kalman filter correct our estimates based on periodic observations.

+Key disadvantages are the assumptions of linearity and Gaussian noise that financial data often violates and as we know in reality, in a temporal and spatial time-series of financial data (e.g. stock prices) there are common nonlinearities.

+The basic Kalman filter is meant for linear systems, but it can be adapted to model non-linear transition and observation functions effectively.
+To handle such cases, Extended Kalman Filters (EKF) and Unscented Kalman Filters (UKF) are available, with the latter conveniently integrated into pykalman.
+These filters are capable of handling scenarios where noise is not simply additive, such as when it's proportional to the measurement's size.
+Moreover, they allow for the specification of non-Gaussian errors, a particularly useful feature when dealing with financial data, which often exhibits heavy-tailed distributions.

 > References:
 > 1. Dixon, M. F., Halperin, I., & Bilokon, P. (2020).
 Machine Learning in Finance.
 Springer.